-The Commission recommends the development and application of clearly defined power system (generation and transmission) reliability standards and performance targets to support system planning.

-The Commission's Review of Electricity Standards of Service proposed that reliability performance outcomes be established for generation, transmission and distribution networks, including establishing a Territory Reliability Standard (based on a certain level of unserved energy) and network feeder reliability targets.
+- 3.45 The Commission recommended the development and application of clearly defined power system (generation and transmission) reliability standards and performance targets to support system planning. - 3.46 The Commission's Review of Electricity Standards of Service proposed that reliability performance outcomes be established for generation, transmission and distribution networks, including establishing a Territory Reliability Standard (based on a certain level of unserved energy) and network feeder reliability targets.